ra312/personalization/README.md

 Requirements: we want to create a machine learning pipeline which satisfies the following properties

-    1. Multiple Models Support: The API should support a wide range of machine learning algorithms, linear regression, decision trees, random forests, and deep learning models, to meet diverse business requirements.
+    1. Multiple Models Support: The code should support maintaining wide range of machine learning algorithms, linear regression, decision trees, random forests, and deep learning models, to meet diverse business requirements.